ville87/davai/README.md

-# DAVAI
+# DVAAD
-Damn Automated Vulnerable Azure Instance
+Damn Vulnerable Azure AD
 > **_NOTE:_**  Work in progress...
 > :warning: **This script should not be used in production environments!**